w3f/polkadot-wiki/docs/learn-introduction.md

 future by building a secure ecosystem for decentralized applications (built with blockchain technology) to communicate and interact in.

-> To understand more of the Web3 movement, check out this video from the
+> To learn more of the Web3 movement, check out this video from the
 > [Web3 Summit](https://youtu.be/l44z35vabvA)

 ## Why Polkadot?